Wealthiscertain/DATA-GATHERING/README.md

   - Lists: Collection of items.
 It is contained in square brackets [].

-**In this research, we will be dealing with API's gotten from https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/**
+**In this research, we will be dealing with the University lists API gotten from https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/**